novitalabs/NovitaAI_Template/README.md

 We look forward to hearing from you and co-creating a more prosperous cloud ecosystem.
-At [Your Company Name], we believe in the power of collaboration.
+At Novita AI, we believe in the power of collaboration.
 Let's embark on a new chapter in cloud computing together!